Rewards and Recognition for University Faculty, Staff and Students Creating a Strong Culture of Safety

 Laboratory/Group

 Research laboratories will be assessed and rated.
 Up to 10 labs will be recognized for their Excellence in Safety with one lab receiving the Top Prize for outstanding performance among the recognized labs.
-Safety advisors will submit nominations to the Laboratory Safety Committee in March 2021 from the prior calendar year; the committee will choose award winners with announcements made in May 2021.
-Due to the COVID-19 pandemic, this award has been postponed.
+Safety advisors will submit nominations to the Laboratory Safety Committee in March from the prior calendar year; the committee will choose award winners with announcements made in the spring semester.

 A formal recognition award will be issued to laboratory safety leaders through a nomination and selection process.
 Submission of the Individual Nomination Form and a description of how the individual’s actions have positively impacted laboratory safety is required.
 Nominations will be accepted on a continuing basis.
 The Laboratory Safety Committee will choose award winners at the end of each term (spring, summer, and fall) with announcements made shortly thereafter.